sheepla/fzpac/README.md

 sudo pacman -S zsh-completions
 ```

-then, activate zsh completions on your `.zshrc`.
+then, append this commands on your `.zshrc` to activate completion.

 ```.zshrc
 autoload -U compinit